 No trading strategy is complete without attention to risk management.
 Diversification is essential because concentrating capital in a single asset increases exposure to sudden downturns.
 Allocating funds across different types of assets, both within and outside the cryptocurrency market, can reduce the impact of adverse movements in one area.

 Another principle is to trade only with amounts that can be reasonably risked without jeopardizing overall financial stability.
 Balancing more speculative assets with stable or less volatile holdings provides an additional safeguard.
-Portfolio balance ensures that traders remain resilient when unexpected events disrupt markets, which preserves long-term sustainability in the face of short-term turbulence.
+Portfolio balance ensures that traders remain resilient when unexpected events disrupt markets.
+This preserves long-term sustainability in the face of short-term turbulence.

 Trade With Purpose, Not Impulse